kvrhdn/Launchpad_Simple/README.md

 - Row of stop buttons + stop all tracks.
 - Row of select track button + select master.
 - Toggle button to show / hide the browser.
 - Toggle button to toggle the detail view.
-If you tap twice the detail view is collapsed.
+If you tap twice the detail view will be hidden.
 - The remaining pads can be MIDI mapped. **[in progress]**

 Installation